Real-world evidence, or RWE, is fundamentally changing the future of healthcare. Here’s how it happens:

-The U.S. Food and Drug Administration (FDA) defines RWE as “the clinical evidence regarding the usage and potential benefits or risks of a medical product derived from analysis of real-world data."1
+The U.S. Food and Drug Administration (FDA) defines RWE as “the clinical evidence regarding the usage and potential benefits or risks of a medical product derived from analysis of real-world data."

-Unlike traditional clinical trials, where necessary data elements can be curated and collection mandated, the creation of RWE requires assessing, validating and aggregate various often disparate sources of data available on the routine clinical practice.
+Unlike traditional clinical trials, where necessary data elements can be curated and collection mandated, the creation of RWE requires assessing, validating and aggregating various, often disparate, sources of data available through routine clinical practice.

-The creation of RWE requires a combination of high-powered analytics, a validated approach and a robust knowledge of available RWD sources (e.g. what data is capture within existing quality registries, what data can be capture through an EHR or claims, which patient organizations capture data on relevant patient cohorts).
+The creation of RWE requires a combination of high-powered analytics, a validated approach and a robust knowledge of available RWD sources (e.g. what data is captured within existing quality registries, what data can be captured through an EHR or claims, which patient organizations capture data on relevant patient cohorts).

 This process includes several steps:

 RWE can provide a holistic view of patients that in many cases cannot be studied through traditional clinical trials.

 There’s a gap between research (what we learn) and everyday practice (what we do) in healthcare, and it creates a difference between what is expected to happen and what really happens.

 But it’s what really happens that matters.
 Driving measurable improvements in healthcare requires us all to be rooted in the reality of what actually happens before, during, and after clinical procedures, interventions, and office visits.